-Before you get started on your fossil science activity, be sure to test your knowledge with this fossil quiz:
+Before you get started on your fossil science activity, test your student’s knowledge with this quick fossil quiz:

 - What are fossils?